Department for Environment, Food and Rural Affairs

 The Department for Environment, Food and Rural Affairs (Defra) is a ministerial department of the government of the United Kingdom.
-It is responsible for environmental protection, food production and standards, agriculture, fisheries and rural communities in England.
+The department is responsible for environmental protection, food production and standards, agriculture, fisheries and rural communities in England.
 Concordats set out agreed frameworks for cooperation, between it and the Scottish Government, Welsh Government and Northern Ireland Executive, which have devolved responsibilities for these matters in their respective nations.

 Defra also leads for the United Kingdom on agricultural, fisheries and environmental matters in international negotiations on sustainable development and climate change, although a new Department of Energy and Climate Change was created on 3 October 2008 to take over the last responsibility; later transferred to the Department for Business, Energy and Industrial Strategy following Theresa May's appointment as Prime Minister in July 2016.

 Creation

 The department was formed in June 2001, under the leadership of Margaret Beckett, when the Ministry of Agriculture, Fisheries and Food (MAFF) was merged with part of the Department of Environment, Transport and the Regions (DETR) and with a small part of the Home Office.

 It was created after the perceived failure of MAFF to deal adequately with an outbreak of Foot and Mouth disease.
 The department had about 9,000 core personnel, as of January 2008.

 In October 2008, the climate team at Defra was merged with the energy team from the Department for Business Enterprise and Regulatory Reform (BERR), to create the Department of Energy and Climate Change, then headed by Ed Miliband.